 EI Legal is a firm of specialist employment lawyers.
 We regularly represent clients – both employers and employees – in unfair dismissal and other legal claims.

-Our approach is to robustly litigate your claim, but to do it in the most cost effective way as possible: given most employment claims settle prior to a final hearing, it is usually inadvisable for parties to spend significant amounts on legal fees early in the case if the goal is to reach early settlement.
+Our approach is to robustly litigate your claim, but to do it in the most cost-effective way as possible: given most employment claims settle prior to a final hearing, it is usually inadvisable for parties to spend significant amounts on legal fees early in the case if the goal is to reach an early settlement.
 Employers incurring significant costs may have a reduced budget to offer employees for settlement, whilst employees incurring significant upfront fees will need to cover these costs in a settlement before they can “come out in front”.